wieluk/psychopy_linux_installer/README.md

 - Rocky Linux 9
 - (CentOS 9)

 Additional distributions may be working.
-These are the one I tested.
-All tests are conducted on Virtual Machines only.

 **Note:**

-- Ubuntu 18.04, Debian 11 and CentOS 9 do not work with the latest PsychoPy version.
-They fail to install pyqt6.
-Use PsychoPy version 2023.2.3 or lower.
-Or fix dependency errors manually (and please tell me how to fix them).
+Ubuntu 18.04, Debian 11, and CentOS 9 are not compatible with the latest PsychoPy version due to issues with installing PyQt6.
+For these systems, use PsychoPy version 2023.2.3 or earlier.
+Alternatively, you can attempt to resolve the dependency errors manually (and please share any solutions you find).

 ## Important Information

-- PsychoPy requires Python 3.8, 3.9 or 3.10.
+- PsychoPy is compatible with Python versions 3.8, 3.9, and 3.10.
 - The specified/default(3.8.16) Python version is installed as `altinstall` if not present.
 - A directory is created in the specified directory (default: `$HOME`):
   `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`.
-- The script attempts to download a pre-made Python .tar.gz file from my [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
-If it fails to find a matching version, it will download from python.org and build from source.
+- The script first attempts to download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
+If a suitable version isn't found, it will download from python.org and build it from source.
-- The script also tries to find a wxPython version from their [website](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
-If this fails, it falls back to my [Nextcloud](https://cloud.uni-graz.at/s/YtX33kbasHMZdgs).
-If this also fails, wxPython is built from source.
-- Building Python and wxPython might take some time (1-2 hours).
+- For wxPython, the script tries to download from their [official site](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
+If this fails, it falls back to [Nextcloud](https://cloud.uni-graz.at/s/YtX33kbasHMZdgs) or, if necessary, builds wxPython from source.
+Building Python and wxPython may take 1-2 hours.
-- The script output is minimal by default.
-Use the --verbose option to view detailed output.
+- The script provides minimal output by default.
+Use the --verbose option for detailed logging.

 ## Usage